-- Initiated a project together with the local municipality for building a biogas plant near our Danish site - Intensified the amount of product waste used for biogas production and less is sent to combustion - Initiated a project on using rain water for technical water usage in Denmark - Strengthened procedures of waste collection focussing on recycling in our plant in The Netherlands and Brazil - The site in the Netherlands use rain water as technical water - Initiated internal treatment of waste water for reuse in green areas in Mexico
+- Initiated a project together with the local municipality for building a biogas plant near our Danish site - Intensified the amount of product waste used for biogas production and less is sent to combustion - Initiated a project on using rainwater for technical water usage in Denmark - Strengthened procedures of waste collection focussing on recycling in our plant in The Netherlands and Brazil

-- Further focus on the biological content of waste water to reduce residues that are released during cleaning - Further focus on handling of derivatives and product waste - Improve waste management and recycling with a focus on sorting at the source - Cooperate with a new supplier on disposal systems to innovate and reduce waste with focus on combustible waste - Finetune project on compiling rain water for use as technical water in production processes - Evaluate suitability of alternative packaging with lower CO2-footprint
+- Further focus on the biological content of wastewater to reduce residues that are released during cleaning - Further focus on handling of derivatives and product waste - Improve waste management and recycling with a focus on sorting at the source - Cooperate with a new supplier on disposal systems to innovate and reduce waste with focus on combustible - Fine-tune project on compiling rainwater for use as technical water in production processes - · Evaluate suitability of alternative packaging with lower CO2-footprint

-- Established a Global QEHS team to report more consistently and improve on the environmental activities throughout the subsidiaries - Converted production waste from Denmark site to biogas (externally), which is used as renewable energy source - Optimised use of production derivatives for re-use or recycling - A reduction of 50% in water consumption in Malaysia (2018-2019) was obtained through optimisation of cleaning procedures and production planning - Initiated project on waste sorting in Malaysia for cardboard, plastic, pallets, metal and chemical waste
+- Established a Global QEHS team to report more consistently and improve on the environmental activities throughout the subsidiaries - Converted production waste from Denmark site to biogas (externally), which is used as renewable energy source - Optimised use of production derivatives for re-use or - A reduction of 50% in water consumption in Malaysia (2018-2019) was obtained through optimisation of cleaning procedures and production planning - Initiated project on waste sorting in Malaysia for cardboard, plastic, pallets, metal, and chemical waste

-- We aim to keep our use of raw materials and water to a minimum - Extending value creation of waste by focusing on waste sorting, reuse and fractions for energy generation - In Denmark, 5% of Palsgaard's waste is externally reused or recycled.
-The remaining (95%) is combustible waste, which is externally used for energy or biogas generation.
-Less than 1% is for landfill. - Environmental initiatives extend to Mexico, too, where the construction of the new factory is designed with focus on green solutions - Where water is a short resource we have focus on water usage and reuse where the opportunity is.
+- We aim to keep our use of raw materials and water to a minimum - Extending value creation of waste by focusing on waste sorting, reuse and fractions for energy generation - In Denmark, 38% of Palsgaard's waste is externally reused in production of Feed.
+And 5% of the waste is reused or recycled.
+In Denmark, 50% of Palsgaard's waste is for energy generation, which is externally used for energy- or biogas generation.
+And 7% of the waste is energy for incineration and less than 1% is for landfill and hazardous waste - Where water is a short resource, we have focus on water usage and reuse where the opportunity is.
+We used rainwater at our cooling towers in Denmark and The Netherlands.

-- Difficulty in defining waste globally in all of our sites due to differences in national legislation, making reporting and data collation across departments challenging - Chemical waste at Palsgaard originates in small quantities from plant maintenance and our control and quality laboratories' use of analytical chemicals - Process waste water contains remnants of oil, fat, protein, phosphorus and nitrogen - Increased production volume can affect the water consumption despite optimizations in production flow and processes
+- Difficulty in defining waste globally in all of our sites due to differences in national legislation, making reporting and data collation across departments challenging - Chemical waste at Palsgaard originates in small quantities from plant maintenance and our control and quality laboratories' use of analytical chemicals - Process wastewater contains remnants of oil, fat, protein, phosphorus and nitrogen - Increased production volume can affect the water consumption despite optimizations in production flow and processes

-- Palsgaard works actively to recycle as much waste as possible via sorting - Hazardous waste is removed by licensed waste management companies to ensure it is handled in an efficient and safe manner - Where possible, we discharge all production waste according to its waste hierarchy using it for alternative energy production - Our pre-treatment plant removes the majority of product remnants from process waste water before release into the municipal water treatment plant - Reduce water consumption and waste water via cooling water recycling systems, optimising cleaning procedures, producing larger batches, reducing water consumption in vacuum pumps, automatic closure valves and more - All inbound packaging is sorted for recycling in Denmark and transport pallets are sold for re-use - In Denmark, all packaging cartons are Forest Stewardship Council (FSC[®])-certified and labelled as such, while many bags are FSC[®]-certified
+- Palsgaard works actively to recycle as much waste as possible via sorting - Hazardous waste is removed by licensed waste management companies to ensure it is handled in an efficient and safe manner - Where possible, we discharge all production waste according to its waste hierarchy - using it for alternative external production of Feed or energy - Our pre-treatment plant removes the majority of product remnants from process wastewater before release into the municipal water treatment plant - Reduce water consumption and wastewater via cooling water recycling systems, optimising cleaning procedures, producing larger batches, reducing water consumption in vacuum pumps, automatic closure valves and more - All inbound packaging is sorted for recycling in Denmark and transport pallets are sold for re-use - In Denmark, all packaging cartons are Forest Stewardship Council (FSC®)-certified and labelled as such, while many bags are FSC®-certified